 From bad weather to equipment failure, there are a million little things that can and do go wrong when people travel by air.
 Every passenger will, at some point, experience hiccups en route to their chosen destination.
 In 2019, there were more than one million flight delays—around 19 percent of all flights—and almost 120,000 flight cancellations (just over 2 percent), according to the U.S. Department of Transportation.
+As 2021 draws to a close, with travel back on the rise after being hit hard by the pandemic and a labor shortage making it difficult for airlines to meet the demand, flight delays and cancellations continue to be a routine part of many travelers’ journeys.
 Unfortunately, what you should do when these incidents happen is not always so clear.

 The good news is that there are steps you can take to lessen the inconvenience and minimize your chances of an airport delay before you’ve even booked your trip.